heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-14-send-email-notification-using-powershell-script.md

 $smtpServer = "smtp.yourserver.com"
 $smtpPort = 0 # 0 = not in use
 $enableSSL = $false
-$useDefaultCredentials = $true
+$useDefaultCredentials = $true # Set to $false for Network Credentials
 $username = "" # Provide this when $useDefaultCredentials = $false
 $password = "" # Provide this when $useDefaultCredentials = $false
 $useHTML = $true
 $priority = [System.Net.Mail.MailPriority]::Normal # Low|Normal|High

-# ACQUIRING DATA OR INFO, INTERPRET IT AND PROCESS THE RESULT
+# 2. ACQUIRING DATA OR INFO, INTERPRET IT AND PROCESS THE RESULT HERE
 # Many things you can do here...

-# CREATING MESSAGE BODY
+# 3. CREATING MESSAGE BODY
 # Generally I use HTML for email message body.
 $html_var1 = "..."
 $html_var2 = "..."
 $html_var3 = "..."
 $emailBody = $html_var1 + $html_var2 + $html_var3

-# CREATING EMAIL SUBJECT
+# 4. CREATING EMAIL SUBJECT
 # Sometimes I decide the email subject at last, or auto-generate it.
 $emailSubject = "..."

-# SENDING EMAIL...
+# 5. SENDING EMAIL...
-# You might want to do checking/validation beforehand on necessary variables
+# You might want to do checking/validation beforehand for necessary variables
 $mailMessage = New-Object System.Net.Mail.MailMessage
 if ($emailFromDisplayName -eq "" -or $emailFromDisplayName -eq $null) {
     $mailMessage.From = New-Object System.Net.Mail.MailAddress($emailFrom)